alvarolorentedev/kanekotic-page/blog/2022-10-10-delivery-acceleration-enabling-features.md

 ## Blue/Green Deployment: Getting to prod with 0 downtime

-What is this?, The concept is simple, we have set of machines (ex. blue) where we currently have our app running, and we want to deploy.
+What is this?, The concept is simple, we have a set of machines (ex. blue) where we currently have our app running, and we want to deploy.
 The intent is to create a new set of machines (ex. green) where our new version of the code will run.
 We would like to validate as much as possible (ex. automated e2e tests) that this new version is up to par with the previous one before moving the traffic and destroy the previous version.

 You can see the process in the next graph: